Articles, Client Moments

-As home offices and studies go, this handsome den-style space is pretty impressive.
+As home offices and studies go, this handsome den-style home office is pretty impressive.
 Enjoying magnificent views of the Swan River, it recreates the comfortable, olde-worlde charm of an English stately home, complete with timber beams and wood-panelled walls.

 Except for one minor detail.
 Those glorious beams and aged panels are not timber.